 In 2019 Kent College opened the doors to their stunning new concert hall, The Great Hall.
-Canterbury Festival had the honour of holding several events in the space in 2019 and a further nine in 2020.
+Canterbury Festival held several events in the space in 2019 and a further nine in 2020.
 The venue was a hit with artists and audiences alike, who gave glowing feedback on its contemporary design, satisfying acoustics and excellent accessibility.
-Generously provided to the Festival at no cost, the Great Hall welcomed national and international acts including classical ensembles Classico Latino, the Sacconi Quartet and Festival Chamber Orchestra; flamenco virtuoso Eduardo Niebla; theatre and performance companies Bumper Blyton, Graffiti Classics and Mig Kimpton; as well as a series of speakers including Kadie Kanneh-Mason who joined Executive Head of Kent College Dr David Lamper for an insightful and inspiring talk.
+The Great Hall welcomed national and international acts including classical ensembles Classico Latino, the Sacconi Quartet and Festival Chamber Orchestra; flamenco virtuoso Eduardo Niebla; theatre and performance companies Bumper Blyton, Graffiti Classics and Mig Kimpton; as well as a series of speakers including Kadie Kanneh-Mason who joined Executive Head of Kent College Dr David Lamper for an insightful and inspiring talk.

 In addition to live public events, the Great Hall also played a crucial part in the Festival’s digital activities – hosting the 2020 Young Musicians’ Bursary Competition Final.
 Five talented young musicians performed on the Great Hall stage and received feedback from the Festival’s judges.
-Each performance was filmed and released digitally during the Festival between 19 – 23 October.
-These films demonstrate why supporting young musicians is so important and the role that facilities such as the Great Hall play in their career development.
+Each performance was filmed and released digitally during the Festival between 19th and 23rd October.
+These films demonstrate why supporting young musicians is so important.

-Both organisations are extremely proud of the partnership and Canterbury Festival is eternally grateful for the support and trust of such an important local institution.
+Both organisations are extremely proud of the partnership.
 The Covid-19 pandemic has had a significant impact on both education and the arts, however it is clear that as we move forward, creative development, collaboration and participation are more important than ever.